Palestinians gather around the morgue where Jabari's body was taken.

 Have there been any explosions near you?

-There are rumours of a ground invasion, do you think that will happen and what would Israel's objective be if they sent in troops?
+There are rumors of a ground invasion.
+Do you think that will happen and what would Israel's objective be if they sent in troops?

 It's impossible to say at this point.
-I think Israel will obviously seek to minimise its own casualties and a protracted ground offensive would certainly work against its interests in that regard.
+I think Israel will obviously seek to minimize its own casualties, and a protracted ground offensive would certainly work against its interests in that regard.